 What’s more, you will be able to claim legitimate business costs and expenses – as long as they’re incurred during an assignment.
 The types of costs and expenses that can be claimed and reimbursed are dependent on the type of assignment you’re working on and whether it’s subject to supervision, direction or control (SDC).

-You won’t have to worry about IR35 either, as umbrella contractors aren’t affected by the rules.
+You won’t have to worry about IR35 either, as those working through an umbrella company aren’t affected by the rules.

-Here’s a brief summary of the benefits you can expect as an umbrella contractor:
+Here’s a brief summary of the benefits you can expect as an employee of an umbrella company:

 - All legal, employment, tax and contractual obligations taken care of